murshidazher/oclif-tsdx-boilerplate/README.md

 yarn start ARGS_AND_FLAGS
 ```

-This package uses `@vercel/ncc` to package the CLI into a single file. `yarn build` will also automatically update this README.
+To build the files:

 ```bash
 yarn build
 ```

+Staging will also automatically update this `README` using husky precommit hooks.

 To run the executable: